Jahislove/Hargassner/README.md

 1 - simple version (real time only, aka main page only):
  - hargassner boiler on local network
- - this web site hosted on apache/PHP server on same local network
+ - this web site hosted on apache/PHP7 or 8 server on same local network

 2 - full version (real time + history):
  - same as above +